theideapeople/Issue_writing/readme.md

 For help on taking a screenshot on your system take a look at: [take-a-screenshot.org][3]

-## Time to submit your issue or request?
+## Time to Submit Your Issue or Request?

 NO!
 Take one last look at what you have written.
 Any confuse that can be resolved before making contact will improve your experience.